 The UCCJEA also promotes cooperation among courts handling questions of child custody in different states and reduces competition among states.
 A mandate for increased interstate judicial communication is a highlight of the UCCJEA and is a critical aspect of resolving complex child custody cases involving parents who reside in different states.

 Effective in 2004, the Pennsylvania UCCJEA (PA UCCJEA) governs how Pennsylvania courts will address issues of child custody when one parent lives in Pennsylvania and the other parent lives in another state.
 If one parent lives in Pennsylvania and the other lives in a foreign country, the PA UCCJEA also applies when considering custody arrangements.
 The foreign country is treated as if it were a U.S. state in these cases unless that country violates fundamental principles of human rights.
 When determining jurisdiction in a case involving a Native American child, Pennsylvania courts treat the child's tribe as if it were a state.

 The UCCJEA, as drafted, provides uniform criteria when determining which state has jurisdiction in a child custody case, but the exact provisions in each state's UCCJEA can vary somewhat.
 The Pennsylvania Family Law Team at the Lento Law Firm can provide guidance on the implications of the PA UCCJEA and the UCCJEA of the other state or states relevant to your case.
 They can also guide you through the procedures related to determining jurisdiction for custody cases that fall under PA UCCJEA.

-While child custody jurisdiction is intricate, we'll highlight the fundamentals to hopefully give you a better understanding.
+While child custody jurisdiction is intricate, we'll highlight the fundamentals of the UCCJEA to give you a better understanding.

-The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA)
+Hierarchical Principles of the Uniform Child Custody Jurisdiction and Enforcement Act

 The "Home State"